zymap/pulsar/site2/docs/functions-develop.md

     byte[] serialize(T input);
 }
 ```
+SerDe works in the following ways in Java Functions.
+- If the input and output topics have schema, Pulsar Functions use schema for SerDe.
+- If the input or output topics do not exist, Pulsar Functions adopt the following rules to determine SerDe:
+  - If the schema type is specified, Pulsar Functions use the specified schema type.
+  - If SerDe is specified, Pulsar Functions use the specified SerDe, and the schema type for input and output topics is `Byte`.
+  - If neither the schema type nor SerDe is specified, Pulsar Functions use the built-in SerDe.
+For non-primitive schema type, the built-in SerDe serializes and deserializes objects in the `JSON` format.

 <!--Python-->
 In Python, the default SerDe is identity, meaning that the type is serialized as whatever type the producer function returns.